 Copies Special Service Charges

-- Any person may inspect public records in the presence of a city employee (or designee), and he or she may tab, clip, or in some other form, identify which documents he or she would like copied.
-The employee will compute the cost of the requested copies and collect all copy costs from the person requesting copies of public records prior to making any copies.
+- Any person may inspect public records in the presence of a City employee (or designee), and he or she may tab, clip, or in some other form, identify which documents he or she would like copied.
+The City employee shall provide an estimate of the cost of the requested copies and collect all copy costs from the person requesting copies of public records prior to making any copies.

-- City employees shall charge for all copies of public records the rates allowable by Florida law, as may be amended; provided; however, that the first 10 copies per person shall be without charge.
-Currently, the rates allowable by Florida law and the city’s administrative procedure are as follows:
+- City employees shall charge for all copies of public records the rates allowable by Florida law, as may be amended; provided, however, that the first ten (10) copies, per person shall be without charge.
+Currently, the rates allowable by Florida law and this Policy are as follows:

 | First ten (10) paper copies

-- If the nature or volume of public records requested to be inspected or copied is such as to require extensive use (more than 15 minutes) of resources or extensive clerical or supervisory assistance by the city employees involved, employees will charge, in addition to copy costs, a special service charge, which shall be reasonable and shall be based on the cost incurred for such extensive use of information technology resources or the labor cost of the city employees providing the service that is actually incurred by the city or attributable to the city for the clerical and supervisory assistance required, or both.
-The special service charge shall be computed to the nearest quarter of an hour exceeding 15 minutes based on the current rate of pay and benefits for the lowest paid person who is capable of performing the service, and will be assessed when appropriate regardless of the number of individual copies made.
-Public records that city employees are able to locate and prepare in no more than 15 minutes will be provided to the requestor at no charge.
+- If the nature or volume of public records requested to be inspected or copied is such as to require extensive use (more than 15 minutes) of information technology resources or extensive clerical or supervisory assistance by the City employees involved, City employees shall charge, in addition to copy costs, a special service charge, which shall be reasonable and shall be based on the cost incurred for such extensive use of information technology resources or the labor cost of the City employees providing the service that is actually incurred by the City or attributable to the City for the clerical and supervisory assistance required, or both.
+The special service charge shall be computed to the nearest quarter of an hour exceeding 15 minutes based on the current gross rate of pay of the lowest paid person who is capable of performing the service, including fringe benefits based on an annual average rate for City employees.
+The charge should be calculated based on the time spent by the each City employee providing the service after the request is routed to the appropriate department/division that retains custody of the public records.
+The charge should not include time spent by the Records Management Liaison Officers for the City, but should include time spent by other City staff including IT employees.
+The charge will be assessed when appropriate regardless of the number of individual copies made.